Mightydevofficial/MySOS/README.md

 ***Version 1.0.0 ***

 MySOS is an android applcation.
--Provides user to get help fast in emergency situation.
+- Provides user to get help fast in emergency situation.

 Scope
 - Get help fast in an emergency situation.